apache/iotdb/docs/Documentation/UserGuideV0.7.0/3-Operation Manual/5-Data Maintenance.md

 ```
 IoTDB> delete from root.ln.wf03.wt02.status where time < now()
-error: TimeSeries does not exist and cannot be delete data
+Msg: TimeSeries does not exist and its data cannot be deleted
 ```